 Filing a lawsuit in these cases requires evidence that the property owner knew or should have known about the icy conditions and did not take appropriate action.
+A Long Island slip and fall lawyer can review the details of your accident, determine if you have grounds for a claim, and fight to pursue fair compensation for your slip on ice.

 - Improper salting or sanding: Inadequate salting or sanding can leave surfaces slippery and unsafe.
 Property owners who fail to take these precautions could be responsible if someone is injured.